Abastro/Funcy/STRUCTURE.md

 ## Mathematics

-0. Let's assume the *set of everything* or the *whole set* exists.
-This is possible because only finite instructions could be added, thus the set of everything which can be expressed via code is also not too big to introduce contradiction.

-1. A ***Set*** is a group of objects.
-It has containment relationship as a predicate.
+1. A ***Relation*** is a relation among given set of objects - This is superset of functions, and it's safe to assume that a relation is a function with multiple possible returns.

 2. A ***Pair*** (I, O) is a set {{I}, {I, O}}.
 I is called as *input* and O is called as *output*.